 Our experience allows us to understand the factual and legal issues involved in these cases.
 It also gives us keen insight into how birth injuries affect children and their loved ones.
 We understand the physical, emotional and financial challenges that families face after a birth injury.
 We are truly committed to making our clients’ lives better.

 Your case will start with a free consultation.
-You can meet with an attorney from Salvi, Schostok & Pritchard P.C. at our Chicago or Waukegan office or at a location that is most convenient for you, including your home.
+You can meet with a Chicago birth injury lawyer from Salvi, Schostok & Pritchard P.C., at our Chicago or Waukegan office or at a location that is most convenient for you, including your home.
 The consultation will be strictly confidential, and it will carry no obligation.

 During the consultation, we can learn more about your case.
 For instance, we will want to know when you first suspected that a birth injury occurred.
 We also will want to know how the injury has impacted the life of your child and your family.